 Project Longevity

 a) See (b) below.
 0

-b) The document titled "ACTA NOTARIAL PUNTO DE ACTA REDD+.pdf" legally designates all Fundaeco owned lands as part of the REDD+ project and stipulates 15
+b) The document titled "ACTA NOTARIAL PUNTO DE ACTA REDD+.pdf" legally designates all Fundaeco owned lands as part of the REDD+ project and stipulates that the management of these lands will be carried out in accordance with the REDD+ project goals and continued for a total of 60 years.
+This constitutes a legally binding contract.
+The previous project area size was 54,441.8 ha, with 899.4 ha added during this monitoring period.
+Of 15